Stability results for symmetric jump processes on metric measure spaces with atoms. Long version: Introduction

 We will refer to the upper and lower bounds of \eqref{EphiDef}, respectively, as $\Eleq$ and $\Egeq$. \end{definition}

-\LongVersionShortVersion { In Appendix \ref{EphiNotPossibleAppendix}, we prove that $\Eleq$ never holds on spaces $(M, d, \mu)$ containing atoms.
-Therefore, we will need to consider the following weaker form of $\E$. } { The condition $\Eleq$ never holds on spaces $(M, d, \mu)$ containing atoms.
+\LongVersionShortVersion { In Appendix \ref{EphiNotPossibleAppendix}, we prove that $\Eleq$ never holds on any space $(M, d, \mu)$ containing atoms.
+Therefore, we will need to consider the following weaker form of $\E$. } { The condition $\Eleq$ never holds on any space $(M, d, \mu)$ containing atoms.
 (For a proof of this, see \cite[Appendix B.3]{longversion}, from the longer version of this paper that we put on arXiv.)
 Therefore, we will need to consider the following weaker form of $\E$. }

 \begin{definition} Recall how we defined the quantity $D_x$ in \eqref{DxFormula}.
 We say that $\QE$ (\textit{quasi}-$\E$) holds if there exist constants $C \geq c>0$ such that

 As usual, let $\QEleq$ and $\QEgeq$ refer to the upper and lower bounds of $\QE$. \end{definition}